ls1intum/Artemis/docs/user/exams/live_statistics.rst

 5. Section: Exercises
 =====================

-This section is the second section of a total of three sections.
 Similar to the overview page, the exercise page contains the four previously mentioned diagrams.
 In addition to the charts, this page also contains a table that provides details for each exercise.

 The table shows the exercise id, the corresponding group id, and the title of the exercise per column.
 In addition, it highlights the respective type with an icon.
 In order to provide important information in the most space-saving way, each column is clickable.
 Additionally, instructors can unfold the column and receive detailed information on the current progress per exercise via three charts.

 Like the general exercise overview, an instructor can see the respective initial navigations and first submission per student.
 In order to see the current activity progress per exercise, instructors can see the current students at this exercise.
-In addition, we use doughnut charts as opposed to bar charts to provide more variety.

 .. figure:: instructor/exam_live_statistics_section_exercise_table.png
    :alt: Table of exercises